 - Combine the zest of yuzu peel and togarashi peppers.

-- Blend together using a suribachi (Japanese mortal and pestle) or food processor.
+- Blend together using a suribachi (Japanese mortar and pestle) or food processor.

 - Add salt and blend until the salt crystals are no longer visible.